ajz34/libcint-rs/readme.md

 ## Minimal Example

-The most important function is be `CInt::integrate`.
+The most important function is `CInt::integrate`.
 It is somehow similar to PySCF's `mol.intor(intor, aosym, shls_slice)`.
 For more information on usage of crate `libcint`, we refer to [API Documentation](https://docs.rs/libcint).

 ```rust
 use libcint::prelude::*;